Inference of the cosmic rest-frame from supernovae Ia: Conclusions

 Another attempt to measure the Solar proper motion from SN data was presented by \citet{Singal2021}, based on a different method, using the JLA sample \citep{jla} and the uncorrected Pantheon sample \citep{Scolnic2018}.
 Their estimate for the direction agrees with ours and shows comparable, yet slightly larger, uncertainty.
 Contrary to us, they infer a Solar velocity of about four times larger than inferred from the CMB dipole.
 On the one hand, the factor of four would be in line with the findings on the matter dipole for quasars \citep{Secrest2021}, on the other hand it is in stark disagreement to this work and to the higher CMB multipole moments \citep{Saha2021}.
 The reason for this strong disagreement is unclear to us, it might be related to inconsistent heliocentric redshifts as discussed in the appendix of \cite{Steinhardt2020}.

-Two recent works \citep{Brownsberger2021, Peterson2021} provide insight into an upcoming larger Pantheon+ data set.
-The new data set contains a total of 1800 SNe and the number o f small-z SNe, which are of particular value for our analysis, are tripled (585 with z < 0.08 compared to 194 in the Pantheon catalog).
+The recently published Pantheon+ data set \citep{Brownsberger2021, Peterson2021, Carr2021, Scolnic2021} will allow to improve on the analysis presented here.
+The new data set contains a total of 1800 SNe and the number of small-$z$ SNe, which are of particular value for our analysis, are tripled (585 with $z < 0.08$ compared to 194 in the Pantheon catalog).
 The statistical power of such a larger sample should reduce the credible intervals obtained in this work by a factor of roughly $1/\sqrt{3}$.
 If we assume that the best-fit values would not change with the new data, the larger statistics should be enough to test the kinematic dipole hypothesis on a statistically significant level.
+A recent analysis of this dataset \citep{Brout2022} points to a dipole in the redshifts, pointing roughly opposite to the CMB-dipole.
+In contrast to our work, they do not attempt to infer the cosmic rest-frame from the SNe.

 We conclude that SNe should be used to establish the cosmic rest frame independently from the CMB and without making assumptions on the rest frame itself.
 We think it is best to start from the heliocentric redshifts and magnitudes and to account for all unknowns in the covariances.
-We have demonstrated that this approach preserves the statistical power to constrain the matter density and curvature.
+We have demonstrated that this approach preserves the statistical power to constrain the matter density and curvature and we hope that we can encourage to put more emphasis on direction dependent effects in observational studies of the expansion of the Universe.

 \begin{appendix}